 - Avoid downloads from unreliable sources in the future.

-- Use Content Blocking (Tracking Protection) (enabled in Private Browsing by default).
+- Use What happened to Tracking Protection? (enabled in Private Browsing by default).

 To learn more about malware